Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 And the exterior’s run down, it’s fat now; the exterior’s fat so to speak.
 It’s old, balding, and it hasn’t learned about fashion in decades.
 You can imagine the most out of fashion exterior of a hotel.
 And it’s asking me about its marketing campaign, instead of like, “Let me improve the product.”
 Because they’re old, they haven’t improved the product in a decade or two decades.

 And instead of like improving the product, because they’re too afraid, they’re too afraid of going to a yoga class now, because they haven’t done anything new in 10/20 years.
-They haven’t gone to a place where they don’t know anyone and try something completely out of their comfort zone, where they kind of foolish because they’re white-belts, so to speak, at this thing.
+They haven’t gone to a place where they don’t know anyone and try something completely out of their comfort zone, where they look like kind of foolish because they’re white-belts, so to speak, at this thing.

 And now, because they’re divorced and lonely and trying to get back into the single scene, the dating scene.
 They’re trying to figure that out.
 And they’re asking me about the marketing campaign instead of, “How can I improve this product?”